Your Child at 3

 - Books about kids that look like them and live like them—but also books about different places and different ways of living

 - Books about going to school, books about making friends

 - Books with simple text they can memorize

 As your child grows, you will have many opportunities throughout your day to teach your young child about safety.

 At the age of three, children are very active and very curious.
 The potential for accidents increases as your child becomes more independent.

-It is important now that your child understand basic safety issues such as wearing a helmet when biking, crossing the street safely, avoiding dangerous substances and not talking to strangers.
-For some tips and ideas, visit Preventing Accidents & Injury or MyChildSafety.net.
+It is important now that your child understand basic safety precautions, such as wearing a helmet when biking, crossing the street safely, avoiding dangerous substances, and not talking to strangers.
+For some tips and ideas, visit MyChildSafety.net.

 Have fun with your child as he learns about beat and rhythm as he moves to music.
 Choose a variety of music and have your child show you how the music makes him feel.

 Our School Strives To Ensure Our Website Is Accessible To All Our Visitors